Department ChairJanet Trujillo MT Building, Rm 122 719-549-3263 Janet.Trujillo@pueblocc.edu

-The Dental Assisting program prepares you for a career in general chairside and specialty office dental assisting.
+Career InformationThe Dental Assisting program prepares you for a career in general chairside and specialty office dental assisting.
 Specialty offices include orthodontics, periodontics, oral maxillo facial surgery, pediatric dentistry, and endodontics.
 You can also seek a career as a dental business office administrator/manager.
 Other career opportunities include dental sales and insurance networking.
-We offer national board certification in office management, general chairside assisting, and orthodontic assisting.
+As an accredited program through the Commission on Dental Accreditation of the American Dental Association, we offer national board certification in office management, general chairside assisting, and orthodontic assisting.

 Our Experienced FacultyThe PCC Dental Assisting faculty has over 60 years combined experience in Dental Assisting.
 Faculty members are trained Certified Dental Assistants (CDA) and have advanced training in Expanded Functions Dental Assisting (EFDA) and Nitrous Oxide and Oxygen Sedation Administration.
 The diverse background of our faculty includes experience in front office administration, dental implants, prostheses, dental accreditation, grant writing, and community service and education.